holycrap872/ucls-ml-ai/Administration/ai_course_overview.md

 #### Texts:

 - *ChatGPT is a Blurry JPEG of the Web,* by Ted Chiang
-- *The Trial,* by Franz Kafka
+- *Ethical Issues in Advanced Artificial Intelligence,* by Nick Bostrom
-- *A Hacker Manifesto,* by McKenzie Wark
+- *Positive AI Economic Futures,* by the World Economic Forum

 #### Objectives: